NGC 1163

-NGC 1163 is a barred spiral galaxy located in the constellation Perseus.
-It is situated approximately 205 million light-years away from Earth and has an apparent magnitude of 13.5.
-The galaxy was discovered by the German-British astronomer William Herschel on October 14, 1784.
+NGC 1163 is a barred spiral galaxy located in the constellation Eridanus.
+It is situated approximately 31 million parsecs away from Earth and has an apparent magnitude of about 14.
+The galaxy was discovered by the American astronomer Francis Leavenworth on October 31, 1885.

 Discovery

-NGC 1163 was first observed by William Herschel on October 14, 1784, using his 18.7-inch reflecting telescope.
+NGC 1163 was first observed by Francis Leavenworth on October 31, 1885.
 The galaxy was later cataloged in the New General Catalogue (NGC) by John Louis Emil Dreyer.
-Its precise celestial coordinates place it in the Perseus constellation, making it a target for amateur and professional astronomers alike.